-The Falcon VS front panel has two large LCD displays, the first LCD shows the whole process input and output from the audio processor, including the amount of intervention on each single compressor band, the limiting introduced by the multiband limiter, the AGC level, input and output levels of audio sources analog, digital and MPX.
-The second display shows all Falcon VS parameters such as preset on the air, RDS station name, GP In and GP Out status.
-Again on the front panel there is a headphone output for monitoring the audio process introduced by the Falcon VS. So it's simple to hear the difference between the original audio and the processed one.
+The Falcon XT front panel has two large LCD displays, the first LCD shows the whole process input and output from the audio processor, including the amount of intervention on each single compressor band, the limiting introduced by the multiband limiter, the AGC level, input and output levels of audio sources analog, digital and MPX.
+The second display shows all Falcon XT parameters such as preset on the air, RDS station name, GP In and GP Out status.
+Again on the front panel there is a headphone output for monitoring the audio process introduced by the Falcon XT.
+So it's simple to hear the difference between the original audio and the processed one.

 The internal RDS encoder available as an option, provides two DataSet, each with a wide range of services including static programmable PS 60 messages, 16 RadioText messages, Alternative Frequency (AF) to receive the best frequency as a function of 'coverage area, the Traffic Program (TP) / Traffic Announcement (TA) to listen to traffic information and functions such as EON, M/S, DI, CT, PI, PTY, PIN.
 The switching between the DataSet can occur by serial commands, GPIO or TCP/IP from a radio automation system.
-The RDS encoder complies with UECP SPB490
+The RDS encoder complies with UECP SPB490.

-The connectivity of Falcon VS is complete and manifold.
-The rear panel features balanced XLR connectors for the connection of the inputs and outputs in analog and digital AES / EBU.
+The connectivity of Falcon XT is complete and manifold.
+The rear panel contains XLR connectors for connection of the inputs and outputs in analog and digital AES/EBU.
 As regards the part MPX are available two outputs individually buffered and independent for the signal MPX+RDS, plus two additional inputs AUX (SCA) with different functionality.
-An AUX input (SCA) expressly intended use of external RDS encoder, while a second input is able to switch the audio from another processor MPX and create a subnet managed by an automation system.
+An AUX input (SCA) expressly intended use of external RDS encoder, while a second input is able to switch the audio from another processor MPX to create a subnet managed by the automation system.
 All outputs are equipped with hardware bypass in case of fault of the apparatus.

-For remote connections are available an Ethernet TCP/IP (on option) a RS232 serial port, a USB port and a connection port GP In and GP Out to optocouplers and open collector representing the operating states and alarms.
-Falcon VS can be controlled remotely via Windows-based client software or through a common http thanks to the web server (on option).
-Universal power supply 90-264Vac 47-63Hz to operate in any region of the world Falcon VS occupies 1 rack unit 19 "
+For remote connections are available an Ethernet TCP/IP port, a RS232 serial port, a USB port and a connection port GPIO with optocouplers and open collector representing the operating states and alarms.
+Falcon XT can be controlled remotely via Windows-based client software or through a common http pages thanks to the web server.
+Universal power supply 90-264Vac 47-63Hz to operate in any region of the world Falcon XT occupies 1 rack unit 19 "